 Note: On two pin jumpers, "Closed" means the jumper is on and "Open" means the jumper is off the pins.

 GLAN Enable/Disable

-JPL1/JPL2 enable or disable GLAN Port1 and GLAN Port2 on the motherboard.
+JPL1/JPL2 enable or disable the GLAN Port1/GLAN Port2 on the motherboard.
 See the table on the right for jumper settings.
 The default setting is enabled.